 Applications for Summer Research Fellowships shall be submitted to the Office of the Provost.
-New deadlines have recently been enacted by the Committee.
+Generally, the deadline for the receipt of all supporting documents is finals week in December.
 Specific dates can be found on the deadlines web page.
-Generally, the deadline for the receipt of the application and all supporting documents is finals week in December.
 In order to be eligible for a Summer Research Fellowship, an applicant must:

 Summer Research Fellowships shall not be awarded for any project that in any way contributes toward the attainment of a degree.
 Preference may be given to those who have obtained supplemental funding for this project from outside resources.
 Faculty with twelve-month appointments are eligible for Summer Research Fellowships but only with the understanding that they will receive released time, not a cash grant.
 The applicants must negotiate the availability of released time with their unit head prior to applying.
 The stipend, or portions of it, can be made available to the unit to enhance existing budgets or to defray expenses incurred in covering for released time.
 As indicated above, the stipend can also be used to cover research expenses.